mikekwright/mikekwright.github.io/README.md

 This new blog was migrated from jekyll to pelican so that I could utilize the jupyter notebook tool.

+## Setup (Hugo)

+Be sure to download the latest hugo release from github (https://github.com/gohugoio/hugo/releases) and place the `hugo` executable in the `bin` directory

 ## Setup

 To setup this system you will need to make sure that everything is installed and working